christophaigner/christophaigner.github.io/pages/quotes.md

 >
 > *— Marcus Aurelius*

+> "Choose not to be harmed and you won't feel harmed.
+Don't feel harmed and you haven't been."
+>
+> *- Marcus Aurelius*

+> "Everything can be taken from a man but one thing: the last of human freedoms - to choose one's attitude in any given set of circumstances, to choose one's own way."
+>
+> *- Viktor Frankl*

 > "The way someone else perceives what you do is a result of their own experiences (which you can’t control), their own preferences (which you can’t predict), and their own expectations (which you don’t set).
 > If your choices don’t match their expectations that is their concern, not yours."
 >